Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Approximation for Posterior Distribution

 \section{Approximation for Posterior Distribution}

 We examine an approximation theorem for the posterior distribution using a truncated Gaussian distribution.
-This analysis is useful in situations where the posterior distribution cannot be represented analytically.
-Specifically, we develop a variant of the Bernstein--von Mises theorem to approximate posterior distributions commonly studied in Bayesian analyses \citep{le2012asymptotic,ghosal2017fundamentals}.
+This analysis is useful when the posterior distribution does not have a closed-form expression.
+Specifically, we develop a variant of the Bernstein--von Mises theorem to approximate posterior distributions commonly studied in Bayesian analyses~\citep{le2012asymptotic,ghosal2017fundamentals}.